 A lifeline had been discovered and over the next five days and nights, the eastern mole not only remained intact but also undamaged by either the sheer weight of ships mooring alongside or by enemy bombs.
 Of the 338,226 men lifted from Dunkirk, 239,555 – the vast majority – were taken from the eastern mole.

-The battle of Britain began over Dunkirk
+The Battle of Britain began over Dunkirk

-Officially, the battle of Britain began on 10 July 1940.
+began on 10 July 1940.
 (This was the date given by Hugh, the commander-in-chief of RAF Fighter Command.
 Yet as Dowding admitted, as far as he was concerned, it began the day Britain entered the war.)

 However, RAF Fighter Command was created to defend Britain and first entered the fray over Dunkirk and the Pas de Calais on 20 May 1940.
 The Luftwaffe had been given a lead role in preventing the evacuation and Fighter Command more than played their part in ensuring German air forces failed in their task.
 Few on the ground saw them as the sky was filled with low cloud.
 Thick, black smoke from burning oil storage tanks rose to some 15,000 feet and spread across the entire area.
 They were there, nonetheless, and managed to shoot 326 enemy aircraft during the operation, while losing of 121 of their own.